iwillspeak/feersum/docs/special-forms.md

 ### Implementation status

-Assignments are not yet implemented
+Assignments are bound and lowered.

 ## Quoting